As of March 25, 2026

 [Broward County Judicial Complex 500-Car Enabling Work (District 4)]

 Planned abatement work on all floors complete.
-Abatement of isolated unforeseen asbestos containing material on all floors in progress.
+Abatement of isolated unforeseen asbestos containing material on all floors is in progress and expected to be complete by late May 2026.
 Soft interior demolition on all floors of central and west buildings complete.
 Full interior demolition is approximately 90% complete.
 Structural demolition and fabrication of the East Wing west wall expected to be completed by Mid-2026.
+Demolition of the Central and West Wings will start early June 2026.

 2. Parking Garage next to Courthouse